Do DHT Blockers Work?

 There are additional ingredients that may play a role in blocking DHT too.

-Pumpkin seed oil has produced good results in hair growth.
-Is it due to blocking DHT.
-The studies are still limited in finding the exact mechanism for why the pumpkin seed oil produced results.
-They just know that it did increase hair count.
+Pumpkin seed oil has reportedly produced good results in one hair growth study.
+Is it due to blocking DHT?
+The studies are still limited in finding the exact mechanism for why the pumpkin seed oil produced results of if it was pumpkin seed oil at all.

 Ingredients that don’t block DHT